 Not all offenders who commit crimes are mentally ill.

-Furthermore, changing an attitude about mental illness, where it is much easier to label a person a mad man/woman based on appearance, and where they sleep at nights.
+Changing an attitude about mental illness, where it is much easier to label a person a mad man/woman based on appearance, and where they sleep at night.

 This is what I call the appearance conviction

-The lack of psychological and other analytical assessments to diagnose to make sure that an insane person is even capable of standing trial before one’s ultimate fate seems lacking.
+The lack of psychological and other analytical assessments to diagnose to make sure that an insane person can even stand trial before one’s ultimate fate seems lacking.

-As these criminal elements continue, maybe a three strikes law will be the next recommendation, but one has to be able to solve the first crime and maintain good criminal records.
+As these criminal elements continue, maybe a three-strikes law will be the next recommendation, but one has to solve the first crime and maintain good criminal records.

-Sure, no one wants to live in fear, but new crime strategy has to balance power with victims’ rights, and a political, moral or social compass, and all measures have been taken.
+Sure, no one wants to live in fear, but a new crime strategy has to balance power with victims’ rights, and a political, moral, or social compass and all measures have been taken.